wmww/Python-plus-plus/guide.md

 Under the hood, templates are always used in C++ so no need to worry about types.
 You can have at most 12 function arguments (not counting the initial `arg` keyword)

 ## Calling Functions
-Calling a function is the same way you call a function in both languages, except that the first argument is a dummy `_`.
+Calling a function is the same way you call a function in both languages.
 For example:
 ```
-function_name(_, "hay", 48.9);
+function_name("hay", 48.9);
 ```
-Is how to call the 2nd function above.
-The `_` is required even if there are no arguments.
+Note that (unlike previous), the `args` keyword in function declarations doesn't cause any trouble when calling functions.
+It is not an actual argument.

 ## Boolean values
 In Python++, use `true` and `false` (not capitalized) for Boolean literals.